-2.5.3 Installation for Macintosh OS X
+2.5.3 Installation for macOS

-Hilo will operate as a Core Audio device under OS X automatically without any driver installation required.
-Core Audio is the dominant audio driver model for OS X, and is used for media playback applications as well as Pro Audio applications.
+Hilo will operate as a Core Audio device under macOS automatically without any driver installation required.
+Core Audio is the dominant audio driver model for macOS, and is used for media playback applications as well as Pro Audio applications.

-Simply connect the USB cable from Hilo to your Mac OS X computer and Hilo will be immediately available for use.
-Please note that Hilo does require OS X version 10.6.4 or above.
+Simply connect the USB cable from Hilo to your macOS computer and Hilo will be immediately available for use.
+Please note that Hilo does require macOS version 10.6.4 or above.
+You will want to manually install the Hilo Remote software to aid in configuring and using Hilo.
+See section 7 for details.

-2.5.3.1 OSX Audio Applications
+2.5.3.1 macOS Audio Applications